RPetitmay/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Cz95LZp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After successfully logging in, copy and paste the link of the osTicket Installation Zip Folder onto your VM.
 Download(donot unzip) the folder.
 Locate the downloaded folder in file explorer, drag/move the folder onto your desktop from file explorer.
 Afterwards extract(unzip) all files from within the zipped folder.
-To do so, right-click the folder, click extract all and then click extract.
-No need to change the extraction location.
+After extraction an extra folder within your desktop should.
 </p>
 <br />
+F
 <p>
 <img src="https://i.imgur.com/SQV1HJQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After successful extraction, go to the Start menu and type "Control Panel" and hit enter to open the Control Panel.
-After that click "Programs" and then under "Programs and Features" click "Turn Windows features on and off".
-Check/Click the box next to Internet Information Services and expand the folder.
+First on the internet and type  127.0.0.0, and an error page should appear with no CGI applied as expected.
+After successful extraction, go to the Control Panel of the VM  and look for "Programs" and within programs look for "Programs and Features" adn then within programs and features look for "Turn Windows features on and off".
+Once arrived a windows tab should opened contain many folders within folders and checkboxes.
+First, check/click the box next to Internet Information Services and expand the folder.
 Under this folder locate another folder named "World Wide Web Services" and expand the folder, then locate another folder named "Application Development Features" and expand it, lastly check the box next to "CGI" and click ok to apply changes to you VM's window features.
-To confirm that the changes have been applied, go on the web browser and search 127.0.0.1 on the search bar and it should display an IIS(Internet Information Services) page for windows.
+To confirm that the changes have been applied, go on the web browser reload or a search again 127.0.0.1 on the search bar and this time it should display a CGI for the IIS(Internet Information Services) page.
 </p>
 <br />